The Cup of the World

 Phaedra is the daughter of the Warden of Trant castle.
 To escape an arranged match she enters into a runaway marriage with a man she has only met in dreams.
 Her husband is the Count of Tarceny, whose house is rumoured to practice witchcraft, and who is a rival for the throne.
 As war engulfs the Kingdom, dangers gather around Phaedra.
 To save herself and her young child, she must penetrate the dark secrets of her husband’s past.
 (Look this up on Amazon US or UK)

 “This superb piece of storytelling” (Guardian Education).
-If you want to see what they mean, it’s time to go to…
+If you want to see what they mean, let’s go to…

 On writing The Cup Of The World